VOLTTRON/volttron/README.md

 7. Trouble Shooting

    a.
-Check the status of the shovel connection.
+Check the status of the federation connection.

    ```
    $RABBITMQ_HOME/sbin/rabbitmqctl eval 'rabbit_federation_status:status().'